dotnet/docs-maui/docs/user-interface/controls/listview.md

 - `Footer`, of type `object`, specifies the string or view that will be displayed at the end of the list.
 - `FooterTemplate`, of type `DataTemplate`, specifies the `DataTemplate` to use to format the `Footer`.
 - `GroupHeaderTemplate`, of type `DataTemplate`, defines the `DataTemplate` used to define the appearance of the header of each group.
+This property is mutually exclusive with the `GroupDisplayBinding` property.
+Therefore, setting this property will set `GroupDisplayBinding` to `null`.
 - `HasUnevenRows`, of type `bool`, indicates whether items in the list can have rows of different heights.
 The default value of this property is `false`.
 - `Header`, of type `object`, specifies the string or view that will be displayed at the start of the list.
 - `HeaderTemplate`, of type `DataTemplate`, specifies the `DataTemplate` to use to format the `Header`.